authplz/authplz-core/DESIGN.md

 - Internal errors will result in a 401 internal error with no (or a generic) error message to avoid leaking internal
 - Other endpoints will return JSON formatted API messages

+### Modules

+Modules consist of a set of interfaces, defining the dependencies of the module, a controller that uses these interfaces to implement the functionality of the module, and an api that wraps the controller in HTTP endpoints.

+All data structures returned from controllers should be safe for API use (ie. no internal structures may be returned, wrap / translate everything)

 ## Flows